 Creative photography – to separate or not to separate, that is the question?

-I have recently been sent a very long email from a (fairly) local photographic society, many of whose members seem to be quite incensed by the continuing trend by some photographers (including myself, I suppose,) to use computer software to significantly enhance images or the even worse “sin” of creating photo-montage and special effect photography.
+I have recently received a very long email from a (fairly) local photographic society, many of whose members seem to be quite incensed by the continuing trend by some photographers (including myself, I suppose,) to use computer software to significantly enhance images or the even worse “sin” of creating photo-montage and special effect photography.
 Some of these critics appear to blame our local photographic Federation, the L&CPU, for encouraging this trend by not separating such work from that which they consider to be “pure” photography.
 I’ve been asked to give my view on this.

 Here is a created image of mine as an example of the type of creative photography that people want to separate: